JocysCom/FocusLogger/README.md

 # Jocys.com Focus Logger

 Find out which process or program is taking the window focus.

-In-game controls could temporary stop responding if other program steals the focus.
+In game, mouse and keyborad could start temporary stop responding if other program takes the focus.
+This tools could help to find out which program steals the focus.

 # Download